Healthcare

 Insurance eligibility verification is one of the most important steps in the healthcare revenue cycle.
 It’s the process of confirming that a patient’s insurance coverage and benefits are valid before care is delivered.
 This single step determines whether a claim will be accepted, how quickly a provider is paid, and how clearly a patient understands their financial responsibility.

-At its core, eligibility verification ensures three things: the patient’s insurance plan is active, the planned services are covered, and everyone involved—provider, payer, and patient—has the right information before treatment begins.
+At its core, eligibility verification ensures three things: the patient’s insurance plan is active, the planned services are covered, and all parties, including the provider, payer, and patient, have the right information before treatment begins.

 Why Eligibility Verification Matters